p2rkw/xf86-input-mtrack/README.md

 **Swipe4RightButton** -
 For four finger swiping.
 The button that is triggered by swiping right.
 Integer value.
 A value of 0 disables swiping right.
 Defaults to 11.

+**Swipe4UpClickTime** -
+For four finger swiping.
+How long button triggered by swiping up will be hold down.
+Integer value representing milliseconds.
+Defaults to 300.

+**Swipe4DownClickTime** -
+For four finger swiping.
+How long button triggered by swiping down will be hold down.
+Integer value representing milliseconds.
+Defaults to 300.

+**Swipe4RightClickTime** -
+For four finger swiping.
+How long button triggered by swiping right will be hold down.
+Integer value representing milliseconds.
+Defaults to 300.

+**Swipe4LeftClickTime** -
+For four finger swiping.
+How long button triggered by swiping left will be hold down.
+Integer value representing milliseconds.
+Defaults to 300.

 **ScaleDistance** -
 For pinch scaling.
 How far you must move your fingers before a button click is